 Do you regularly log 10 to 12 hours of work per day?
 How about weekends and holidays?
 “Of course,” you say, “Who doesn’t?”
 And vacation, what is that?
 For several decades, professionals have been caught up in a trend toward ever-increasing performance pressure accompanied by ever-lengthening work days.
 But if you think all of that hard work is putting you on the fast track to the top, it might be time to take a moment and check your assumptions.
 It turns out that “all work and no play” might not only make Jack a dull boy, but also a less productive worker.

-Given that most companies – at least in theory – measure performance in terms of results rather than time, it is not surprising that some professionals end up putting in long hours.
+Even though most companies – at least in theory – measure performance in terms of results rather than time, it is not surprising that many professionals end up putting in long hours.

 In Japan, where the authors of this article work, labor law protects employees from overwork by regulating the number of hours workers are allowed to work during a day, at night, on holidays and during vacations.
 Yet these laws, written originally with factory workers in mind, may not sufficiently protect the safety of workers in a knowledge economy.
 Hours logged alone don’t reflect the outsized role work plays in the life of many professionals, for whom the lines between work and life are easily blurred.
 Even for those who resist the urge to fire up their laptops after hours, the issues of the day often emerge and re-emerge in their minds long after the workday has officially ended.

 One of the authors remembers a job interview back in the early 1990s in which the interviewer told him that whoever got this job was expected to live, breathe and even dream about the company.
 The interviewer said the role required 24-hour focus.
-A few decades later the author considered going back and re-applying for that job when he realized that he did literally seem to be thinking about work issues all night long.
+A few decades later the author considered going back and re-applying for that job when he went through a period in which he did literally seem to be thinking about work issues all night long.
 There were nights when he woke up every 15-20 minutes with a new problem to be solved or a new way to solve the problem that had woken him up in the previous hour.

 Research into how our brains operate suggests that we need to rethink our approach to worker productivity.